Last updated on

 How much is TestDaF?

-In 2023, TestDaF will cost you 210 euros if taken at a German university and a little less, that is, 195 euros if taken at the Goethe Institute.
+In 2024, TestDaF will cost you 210 euros if taken in Germany (either at a university or at the Goethe Institute) and a little less, that is, ca 195 euros if taken at the Goethe Institute abroad.

 How much is DSH?